spacetelescope/stwcs/doc/source/headerlet_def.rst

     6    WCSDVARR    ImageHDU        15  (65, 33)      float32
     7    D2IMARR     ImageHDU        12  (4096,)       float32

-As you can see, the `Headerlet` object is similar to a normal pyfits `HDUList` object.  `createHeaderlet()` can be given either the path to a file, or an already open `HDUList` as its first argument.
+As you can see, the `Headerlet` object is similar to a normal PyFITS `HDUList` object.  `createHeaderlet()` can be given either the path to a file, or an already open `HDUList` as its first argument.

 What do you do with a `Headerlet` object?
 Its main purpose is to apply its WCS solution to another file.
 This can be done using the